DIARY OF EVENTS

 Please send information to: email@example.com.
 I do not actively research concerts, relying on members or organisers to submit details for inclusion.

 3 3.00 pm, Leeds Baroque, Charpentier’s David et Jonathas; Clothworkers Concert Hall, Leeds University, https://www.leedsbaroque.org/

 7 1.10 pm, King’s Hall, Newcastle University, Organ recital by John Kitchen on the University’s new Aubertin organ.

 8 Early Chamber music; English Renaissance sacred music; student singers, University of Leeds School of Music Clothworkers Centenary Concert Hall. http://concerts.leeds.ac.uk

 9 Liverpool Bach Collective.
 Church of Our Lady and St Nicolas (Liverpool Parish Church), L2 8TZ, 2:30pm; St John Passion

 9 7.30 pm, Two German Requiems; Jesmond UR Church, Burdon Terrace, Newcastle upon Tyne, NE2 3AE.
 Heinrich Schütz: Musicalische Exequien; Johannes Brahms: Ein deutsches Requiem.
 Cappella Novocastriensis and baroque ensemble / piano duet. http://www.WeGotTickets.com/cn, http://www.cappellanovocastriensis.com/

 15-17 Leominster Early Music Festival Weekend.
 Music from 14th to 17th centuries.
-The flier is at this link.

 15 7.30pm: Elizabethan and JacobeanSongs and Keyboard Music, Lion Ballroom.